-- Pupil to be assessed by a first aider or nurse - Observe if pupil begins to display head injury symptoms or first aider is concerned then they will be sent to school nurse for further assessment, if there is no change during the observation then pupil will be returned to normal lessons - An Accident Form is to be completed and it will be sent home with the pupil.
-Head Injury advice is provided on the rear of the accident form.
+- Pupil to be assessed by a first aider, School Nurse or Welfare Officer - Observe if pupil begins to display head injury symptoms or first aider is concerned then they will be sent to School Nurse/Welfare Officer for further assessment, if there is no change during the observation then pupil will be returned to normal lessons - An Accident Form is to be completed and it will be sent home with the pupil.
+Head injury advice is provided on the rear of the accident form.

+b.
 Head Injury - no loss of consciousness